Luis M. Chiappe

 Luis María Chiappe (born 18 June 1962) is an Argentine paleontologist born in Buenos Aires who is best known for his discovery of the first sauropod nesting sites in the badlands of Patagonia in 1997 and for his work on the origin and early evolution of Mesozoic birds.
-He is currently the Vice President of Research and Collections at the Natural History Museum of Los Angeles County and director of the museum's Dinosaur Institute.
+He has been the Senior Vice President of Research and Collections at the Natural History Museum of Los Angeles County since 2012 and was the founding director of the museum's Dinosaur Institute.
 He was a postdoctoral researcher at the American Museum of Natural History, New York after immigrating from Argentina.
-Chiappe is currently the curator of the award winning Dinosaur Hall at the Natural History Museum of Los Angeles County, an adjunct professor at the University of Southern California, BBC advisor and author of scientific and popular books.
+Chiappe curated the award-winning Dinosaur Hall at the Natural History Museum of Los Angeles County,and led the decade-long work on the green dinosaur Gnatalie which culminated with a new mount in the NHM Commons.

-Chiappe is a fellow of the John Simon Guggenheim Memorial Foundation, a laureate of the Alexander Humboldt Foundation, and a research fellow at the Chinese Academy of Geological Sciences, Beijing.
+Chiappe is a fellow of the John Simon Guggenheim Memorial Foundation, a laureate of the Alexander Humboldt Foundation, a Fellow of the American Association for the Advancement of Science, an adjunct professor at the University of Southern California, and a member of the Real Academia de Ciencias de España.

-Academic Contributions
+Academic contributions

-Chiappe has published nearly 200 articles in peer-reviewed journals, with over 12,000 citations.
-He has numerous publications in high-profile scientific journals, including Annual Review of Ecology and Systematics, Current Biology, Gondwana Research, Nature, Nature Communications, Proceedings of the Royal Society B: Biological Sciences, Science, and Scientific Reports.
+Chiappe has published over 200 articles in peer-reviewed journals, with nearly 17,000 citations.
+He has numerous publications in high-profile scientific journals, including Nature, Science, Annual Review of Ecology and Systematics, Current Biology, Gondwana Research, PNAS, Nature Communications, Proceedings of the Royal Society B: Biological Sciences, and Scientific Reports.
 He is best known for his extensive work on the origin and early evolution of birds, although he is also well-known for work on sauropod nesting sites and embryos from Patagonia, on which he has authored several books and articles, and on pterosaur embryos.

 Below is a list of taxa that Chiappe has contributed to naming: